kobiton/samples/README.md

   yarn run help
   ```

-#### 2. If you want mocha/wdio use specific reporter instead of default reporter, please use argument --reporter
+#### 2. If you want mocha/wdio to use specific reporter instead of default reporter, please use argument --reporter
 e.g: yarn test -- --input /console/api/test-register.js --reporter spec

 #### 3. Get online devices belong to private group, default is devices on cloud group